You’ve spent weeks creating the most spectacular lead magnet (opt-in) ever, the next step is figuring out WHERE to put your opt-in (lead magnet).

 #7: PUT YOUR OPT-IN ON A SLIDE-IN

-HOW TO DO IT: Milo Tree offer a plugin based slide in that works nicely as an alternative to a full in your face pop-up.
+HOW TO DO IT: Milo Tree offers a plugin-based slide in that works nicely as an alternative to a full in your face pop-up.
 Just sign-up, customize, and add it to your site.
 The whole thing takes less than 15 minutes to set up.

 You can also create slide-in boxes with Thrive Leads (among other options).